prasadpnm/ticketbooking/README.md

 1. First it will try to allocate all the seats continiosly and close to venue.
     -if the group size is more than half of a row size. it will try to allocate seats from left to right in first available     row.
-    -if the group size is small it first allocate seats from middle to left, once first half of the row filled then it will fill second half from middle to right.
+    -if the group size is small, it first allocate seats from middle to left, once first half of the row filled then it will fill second half from middle to right.
  2. if the seats not available continiously in any of the row's then it will start allocate the seats in multiple rows     starting from  first row to last row.